 Bernadette Hunter, a professional counselor, was referred to me when she was seeking a designer for her personal CD project, “True Colors,” a collection of songs for clients who experienced trauma.

-The CD was a deeply personal and monumental achievement for her, so she wanted to work with a designer who was patient and willing to colla
+The CD was a deeply personal and monumental achievement for her, so she wanted to work with a designer who was patient and willing to collaborate with her.

-We began by talking about what she wanted the design to communicate with her audience, and discussed how they perceive her.
+We began by discussing what she wanted the design to communicate to her audience, and how they currently perceive her.
 I compiled a rough list of attributes, she approved them, and we referred to them as we discussed color, patterns, tone, manner.

-I researched the CD environment she would be in, and shared designs for her to see how they would stand out in her category.
+I researched the CD environment she would be in, and shared the kind of designs that would stand out in her category.
 After reviewing designs, we chose one style that best matched her audience.